-Lesson learned: I need to keep my starter in the back of the fridge if I need to take a break from regular baking.
-It would also be smart to pull it out every few weeks and replace some of the old starter with fresh flour and water.
+Lesson learned: keep your starter in the back of the fridge if you’re going to take a break from regular baking.
+If at all possible, pull it out every few weeks and replace some of the old starter with fresh flour and water, too.

 If you do let a sourdough starter get a little weak and sickly, you don’t have to despair.
 With just a handful of steps and a single day, you can have a healthy starter once again that smells pleasantly sour, looks perky and bubbly, and lives in the fridge without a trace of mold.

 And now that you have a healthy starter again, it’s time to bake!
 Here are some yummy recipes to get you started:

 - Healthy Whole Grain Sourdough Morning Glory Muffins

 - The 50+ Best Sourdough Recipes That Will Have You Baking Tonight